dashingdeneb/capstone-project/README.md

 Red line is our lot’s(BHMBCCTHL01) initial price, orange line is the competitor’s (BHMBCCMKT01) price and green line is the adjusted price based.
 Yellow region shows the gap.
 ![image](https://github.com/user-attachments/assets/398b93a8-6316-4311-9700-f65b6b1372ab)

+Price has been reduced by 1.5, just to show visible gap for better visualization and understanding.
+This value can be tuned as per our needed.